emmacunill/Company_Loc/README.md

 # LocationLogic: Data-Driven Decision Making for Your Dream Business Location

-say that I get the base data from a  ongo collection and from that the project is created

 ## Overview

 This repository is a tool designed to help you find the ideal location for your company, with a focus on meeting the requirements of employees.
 With a bit of creativity and data-driven decision-making, you can confidently select the perfect place to set up shop.
 The following README will guide you through the process and decisions made using heat maps, data analysis, and a touch of creativity.